elsakatrin/NoSQL-in-the-cloud/README.md

+This is the react file for the Guide: Back-end - NoSQL in the cloud.

+I followed Smáris tutorial for it: https://faun.pub/the-mern-stack-for-beginners-e607eb8b7100

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).